mmu-webdesign/IWD-web-term2/rwd-marking-options.md

 ## Usability

+Marked by viewing the page and interacting with it on a variety of devices.

 * Little or no attempt to create a usable website.
 * Limited or flawed attempt to create a usable website
 * Partial attempt to create a usable website with unacceptable issues.